Chicago Cubs minor league players: Cristian Hernández

+Hernández was considered one of the top international free agents in the 2021 class.
+He signed with the Chicago Cubs in January 2021, and made his professional debut that year with the Dominican Summer League Cubs.

+Hernández played 2022 with the Arizona Complex League Cubs and 2023 with the Myrtle Beach Pelicans.
+He started 2024 with Myrtle Beach before being promoted to the South Bend Cubs and started 2025 with South Bend.

 Darius Hill

 Darius Anthony Hill (born August 17, 1997) is an American professional baseball outfielder in the Chicago Cubs organization.
 He played college baseball for the West Virginia Mountaineers.

 Hill grew up in Dallas, Texas, and attended the Jesuit College Preparatory School of Dallas.

 Hill played college baseball at West Virginia for four seasons.
 He was named second team All-Big 12 Conference and a freshman All-American after leading the team with 75 hits, 20 doubles, four triples, and 112 total bases.
 Hill batted .307 with four home runs and 46 RBIs as a sophomore.
 After the 2017 season, he played collegiate summer baseball for the Brewster Whitecaps of the Cape Cod Baseball League.
 Hill was again named second team All-Big 12 as a junior after batting .329 and finishing second in the conference with 79 hits.
 He hit .315 with 6 home runs, 25 doubles, and 41 RBIs and was named second team all-conference for a third time in his senior season.

 Hill was selected in the 20th round of the 2019 Major League Baseball draft by the Chicago Cubs.
 After signing with the team he was assigned to the Rookie-level Arizona League Cubs, where he played eight games before being promoted to the Eugene Emeralds of the Class A Short Season Northwest League.
 Hill was later promoted to the Single-A South Bend Cubs.
 Hill was assigned to the Single-A Myrtle Beach Pelicans to start the 2021 season.
 He had 12 hits in seven games for the Pelicans and was promoted to the Double-A Tennessee Smokies.
 Hill returned to Tennessee to start the 2022 season and batted .308 with 57 hits in 44 games before being promoted to the Triple-A Iowa Cubs.